 “Yes, that’d be lovely,” I replied, trying not to sound too desperate.

-I arrived early, feeling rather apprehensive, to find the bar wasn’t crowded, even though the throngs had returned from viewing Roman ruins – only a few tables were taken.
+I arrived early, feeling rather apprehensive, to find the bar wasn’t crowded.
+Even though the throngs had returned from viewing Roman ruins, only a few tables were taken.
 I got talking to an attractive Filipino waitress.
-She was friendly, seemed happy to chat and told me they worked seven days a week whilst on cruise.
+She was friendly, seemed happy to chat and told me they worked seven days a week whilst on a cruise.
 For no reason I found myself asking if anyone had ever gone overboard.
 Her face changed.
 Yes.
 On the last cruise.
 A young woman, that’s all she knew.
 But it was bad luck to talk about it.
 I apologised and her friendly demeanour returned.
 Suddenly I realised it was twenty past eight.
 No sign of Jamie!

-I’d waited until nine and then, despondent, had given up, returning to our suite to find mother with another ‘old bag’, although somewhat more presentable.
-She introduced me to her as Iris Brummage.
-Apparently she was a retired professor of mathematics.
+I’d waited until nine and then, despondent, had given up, returning to our suite to find Mother with another ‘old bag’, although somewhat more presentable.
+Mother introduced me to her as Iris Brummage.
+Apparently, she was a retired professor of mathematics.
 Mother, being a fawning snob, had latched onto her.

 I went out onto our balcony and sat looking out to sea, disheartened.
 What the hell had happened to Jamie?

 The days passed.
-Mother went off the boat most days with her new friend and I felt as if I was the only person on his own.
+Mother went off the boat most days with her new friend and I felt as if I was the only person on their own.
 Everywhere were couples or families with young children.
-I scanned the crowds for Jamie, even asked in every cafe and bar I went to, but no-one knew her.
-In one cafe however, a waitress had looked at me strangely.
+I scanned the crowds for Jamie, even asked in every cafe and bar I went to, but no one knew her.
+In one cafe, however, a waitress had looked at me strangely.
 “On a cruise, people aren’t always who they say they are.”

 One day, looking down from our fifth-deck balcony, I thought I saw Jamie’s blonde hair and jade green dress far below on the lower deck.
 I’d raced through corridors and down endless staircases, eventually coming out where I thought I’d seen her.
 I looked in vain, finally asking some sunbathers, who said they didn’t remember her.
 They regarded me curiously, seeing me sweaty and anxious.

-In my time on the cruise I found the other holidaymakers generally friendly and easy to converse with.
-However I soon grew tired of the endless chat of what deck was I on, what was my cabin like and what shows had I seen?
+During my time on the cruise, I found the other holidaymakers generally friendly and easy to converse with.
+However, I soon grew tired of the endless chat about what deck was I on, what was my cabin like and what shows had I seen?
 None!
 Then would come interminable stories of previous cruises.
 They were well-meaning but I wanted someone on my own wavelength.
 I longed to hear Jamie’s husky voice laughing and to see her sunny smile again.

 I looked at the man on the piano, young and slim, currently drawing out mellifluous melodies with apparent ease.